 I decided to try Linda's Faux tomato because I heard a lot of good things about it.
 My version was the potato leafed.
 Six feet tall plants produced heavy amounts of 6-10 ounce, bright red fruits.
 Disease resistance was excellent.
 Taste was wonderful and refreshing, with sweets but more acidic.
 I loved its smooth and easy texture.
 I did try them on sandwiches with mayo, cheese, salt, pepper, basil and a little olive oil.
 It made some delightful sammiches!
 Neither flooding nor excessive heat or drought affected these.
 I will be growing next year, 2020 in larger quantities for market!
 These are definitely worth a try!

-• Green Gables Tomato
+• Luchese Tomato

 $2.75$3.75